pivotal/docs-platform-automation/docs/index.md

 Setup

-1. Download the latest version of [Platform Automation](https://network.pivotal.io/products/platform-automation/) from Pivnet.
+1. Download the latest version of [Platform Automation][pivnet-platform-automation] from Pivnet.
    You will need:
    * `Concourse Tasks`
    * `Docker Image for Concourse Tasks`